Jakedavies/portfolio/about.md

 ---

 I am a 4th Year Computer Science Student at the University Of British Columbia.
-I also work as a full stack programmer at [Straw House Labs](http://strawhouselabs.com).
+I also work as a full stack software developer at [Straw House Labs](http://strawhouselabs.com).
 I enjoy solving problems and finding the best way to overcome constraints.
 I am constantly learning and playing with new technologies.
 My goal each day I am at my computer is to learn something new about whatever I am working on.